 Using the complex care core competencies

-Meghan Golden and Nichole Mirocha of SIU will present on how they used the core competencies to inform the development of internal student and workforce training for a trauma recovery center.
-Dayna Fondell of the Camden Coalition of Healthcare Providers will present on how her team used the complex care core competencies as a framework to develop competencies for substance use disorder navigators.
+In the webinar, Meghan Golden and Nichole Mirocha of SIU presented on how they used the core competencies to inform the development of internal student and workforce training for a trauma recovery center.
+Dayna Fondell of the Camden Coalition of Healthcare Providers reviewed how her team used the complex care core competencies as a framework to develop competencies for substance use disorder navigators.

 - Meghan Golden, Director of Trauma Recovery Services, Southern Illinois University School of Medicine: Center for Family Medicine

 - Nichole Mirocha, Associate Professor in the Department of Family and Community Medicine, Director of the Osteopathic Residency Program, Southern Illinois University School of Medicine

 - Dayna Fondell, Senior Clinical Manager for Clinical Redesign Initiatives, Camden Coalition of Healthcare Providers